-If the past year and a half has taught businesses anything, it is that change is a constant.
+If the past few years taught businesses anything, it's that change is a constant.
 Throughout this time, many organizations struggled, adapted, and finally reoriented strategic objectives, market goals, and workforce in the face of rapid change and an uncertain climate.
 Understanding agility is one of the first steps toward preparing your organization for future growth and inevitable change.

 Agility is a hot topic these days.
-The terms “agile” and “agility” are used in board rooms and conferences to impassion organizational leaders, but what do they really mean?
-Agility represents an organization’s ability to adjust quickly and revitalize itself in response to a rapidly-changing, uncertain, and chaotic environment.
-A high degree of agility is demonstrated by organizations that adapt to the emergence of new competition, technology, and shifting market conditions.
-At its core, agility refers to an organization’s ability to respond to change.
+The terms "agile" and "agility" are used in board rooms and conferences to impassion organizational leaders, but what do they mean?
+Agility represents an organization's ability to adjust quickly and revitalize itself in response to a rapidly-changing, uncertain, and chaotic environment.
+Organizations demonstrate a high degree of agility when they adapt to the emergence of new competition, technology, and shifting market conditions.
+At its core, agility refers to an organization's ability to respond to change.

-It is important to understand the difference between true agility and what so many organizations think that agility means: flexibility.
+It is essential to understand the difference between true agility and what so many organizations think agility means: flexibility.
 Organizational agility focuses on the speed with which an organization can change directions, while flexibility is the capacity to do different things with the same resources.
-Flexibility is an important part of an organization’s overall agility, but it has downsides and can sometimes decrease the efficiency of workflows.
+Flexibility is an integral part of an organization's overall agility, but it has downsides and can sometimes decrease the efficiency of workflows.

 At its core, agility refers to an organization's ability to respond to change.

-Agility requires an organization to balance flexibility with fixedness.
 Fixedness reduces variability.
-It allows a team to focus on specific goals and become well-versed in executing all aspects of their functional area, including the use of the best processes and tools to perform their particular function.
-However, fixedness can create inefficiencies when a set process, tool, or team member is impeded in any way.
+It allows a team to focus on specific goals and become well-versed in executing all aspects of their functional area, including using the best processes and tools to perform their particular function.
+However, fixedness can create inefficiencies when it impedes a set process, tool, or team member in any way.